asiminah/asiminah.github.io/_projects/techwritingmath.md

 ---
 layout: page
 title: MATH 2705W Technical Writing in Math
 description: This is the Fall 2024 class webpage for Section 005 of MATH 2705W Technical Writing in Math at UConn.
+(This was also the Spring 2024 and Fall 2023 class webpage for MATH 2705W.)
 img:
 importance: 1
 category: UConn